-Costing Demand: Billing Demand:

-NP's native load CP less full credit.
+Costing Demand: Billing Demand: NP's native load CP less full credit.
 NP's native load NCP less full credit.

-Features:

-- Does not require NP's generation to be operated at peak, permitting NP to maximize energy from its hydraulic generation. - Values the generation credit based on capacity values.
+Features: Does not require NP's generation to be operated at peak, permitting NP to maximize energy from its hydraulic generation.
+Values the generation credit based on capacity values.
+Option B: Costing Demand: NP's net CP load to NLH, less thermal credit.
+Net load would only have NP hydraulic generation forecast.
+Billing Demand: NP's metered NCP load to NLH.

-Option B:

-Costing Demand:

-NP's net CP load to NLH, less thermal credit.
-Net load would only have NP hydraulic generation for easet

-Billing Demand:

-NP's metered NCP load to NLH.
 Any thermal generation at time of peak would be added back.

-Features:

-- Places the economic decision as to how to operate hydraulic generation with NP. - Values the hydraulic generation credit at what is actually achieved. - Removes incentive for NP to run more costly thermal generation. - Increases the chances of a spill and the possibility that hydraulic energy production may not be maximized; instead, it may be operated to shave peak.
+Features: Places the economic decision as to how to operate hydraulic generation with NP.
+Values the hydraulic generation credit at what is actually achieved.

+- Removes incentive for NP to run more costly thermal generation. - Increases the chances of a spill and the possibility that hydraulic energy production may not be maximized; instead, it may be operated to shave peak.

-Option C:
+Newfoundland Power Rate Review

-Costing Demand: NP's net CP load to NLH.
+Option C: Costing Demand: NP's net CP load to NLH.
 Net load would have NP hydraulic and possibly thermal generation forecast.
 Billing Demand: NP's metered NCP load to NLH.
 NP's thermal generation at time of peak would reduce NP's billing demand.

-Features: - Places the economic decision as to how to operate both hydraulic and thermal generation with are to be mitigated.
+Features: - Places the economic decision as to how to operate both hydraulic and thermal generation with NP.
+Possibly requires additional operational arrangements if increased overall system costs are to be mitigated.

-NP.

-- Possibly requires additional operational arrangements if increased overall system costs

 Constraints: A demand rate should not be so high as to encourage NP to build its own generation.